jtallison/ddem-sound-design/content/Music-Fundamentals/Unit1_Music_Fundementals/index.md

 If you have already taken a music theory class or have been in band, choir, orchestra, etc. Than you may already be familiar with some of the concepts we discuss here.
 This is not an in-depth course on music theory, but we will be going over enough of the content for you to be able to easily create and discuss your music throughout the year.

 Periodically throughout units 1-9 are several small multiple choice quizzes.
 As you are going through the material, take a moment and give them a shot to see how well you are understanding the material.
 You can attempt the quizzes as much as you would like, but will need to refresh the page to fully reset the quiz.
+You will also see links to [musicthoery.net](musictheory.net) throughout the unit.
+The specifics of how these are graded are up to your teacher, but you should aim for at least 8/10 before you move on in order to make sure you really understand the material and the quiz format.

 ## Listening